VIDA-NYU/domain_discovery_API/README.md

 ### Local development

 First install conda, either through the Anaconda or miniconda installers provided by Continuum.
-You will also need Git and a Java Development Kit.
+You will also need Git, a Java Development Kit and Maven.
 These are system tools that are generally not provided by conda.

 Clone the DD API repository and enter it: